majek/idea/site/2012-06-16-dissecting-ssl/main.md

     > Your browser sends current time on the SSL layer.

-    Similarily, ServerHello sent by the server frame contains timestamp from the server.
+    Similarly, ServerHello sent by the server frame contains timestamp from the server.

 session_id